-Interestingly, this lady was having a ‘green smoothie’ daily as she had heard that they were ‘good for you’, which of course they certainly can be, but if you have a thyroid condition or sub-optimal thyroid, then this can make things worse.
+Interestingly, she had a ‘green smoothie’ daily as she heard they were ‘good for you’, which they certainly can be, but if you have a thyroid condition or sub-optimal thyroid, it can make things worse.

 So we stopped the green smoothies and implemented the thyroid diet.
 Within two weeks she felt much calmer and had more energy, which meant that she could do more exercise – another factor to help anxiety and thyroid conditions.
 Exercise can improve serotonin levels, so this was a bonus for her too (serotonin is your happy and calm neurotransmitter).

 Later when ‘re-challenging’ foods (going back and testing foods previously omitted from her diet) we found that her main issue was a reaction to gluten, even though she thought she had no previous symptoms of gluten reactivity.
 The gluten was affecting her immune system and hormones, while alcohol and coffee were giving her anxiety (not always immediately, so it was hard to pick initially).